maverikod/vvz-cmb-verification/docs/implementation_plan/implementation_plan.md

 ### Can Proceed in Parallel After Foundation:
 3. Phase 2: CMB Map Reconstruction (depends on Phase 1)
-4. Phase 3: Power Spectrum Generation (depends on Phase 2)
+4. Phase 3: Power Spectrum Generation (depends on Phase 1, NOT Phase 2)
-5. Phase 4: CMB-LSS Correlation (depends on Phase 2)
+5. Phase 4: CMB-LSS Correlation (depends on Phase 2 and Phase 1.4)

 ### Final Steps:
 6. Phase 5: ACT/SPT Predictions (depends on Phases 3, 4)